BrayanDH/YoutubeAutomate/readme.md

-**Massive youtube links downloader**
+# Massive youtube links downloader

-this script downloads as many links as you provide
+This script downloads as many links as you provide

 you need to have the following dependencies installed:

-openpyxl:

-`pip install openpyxl`

-pytube:

-`pip install pytube`

-hurry filesize:

-`pip install hurry.filesize`
+`pip install -r requirements.txt`

 you need to add the links in the links.xls file from line 2 and add the path to the folder where you want the videos to be downloaded.